larigens/team-up/README.md

 ---
 ## Description

-A command-line application that takes in information about employees on a software engineering team and generates an HTML webpage that displays summaries for each person.
+Team Up is a back-end application that generates an HTML webpage that displays summaries for each employee on a software engineering team.

-Team-Up is a back-end application that generates a profile for each employee on a software engineering team.
+All you need to do is enter a few simple pieces of information, and this tool will generate a document that provides managers an easy way to navigate through his/her team's important information.

 ## Table of Contents
 - [Description](#description)